 How to Grow Bergenia From Seed

-If you have patience and wish to grow a large number of bergenia plants for the landscape, you can start from seed.
+If you have patience and wish to grow many bergenia plants for the landscape, you can start from seed.
 Seeds need light to germinate, so press them lightly into sterile potting soil.
-Keep the soil moist and warm while waiting for germination, which can take from four to six weeks.
+Keep the soil moist and warm while waiting for germination, which can take four to six weeks.

 Potting and Repotting Bergenias

-Bergenia makes an attractive container specimen, and will survive the winter in an outdoor container in zone 7 and warmer.
+Bergenia makes an attractive container specimen.
 Combine bergenia with other pretty foliage choices, like coral bells and Japanese painted fern.

 Bergenia plants will grow in any commercial potting soil in a pot with a diameter of at least 12 inches.
 Repot your plants in the spring after flowering, and divide as needed to keep plants from becoming overcrowded.